rsaber/subleq/VM_Documentation.md

 # Registers
-These act as tempory places to hold data but effectivly are just like memory. you can use r0 to r7.
+These act as tempory places to hold data but effectivly are just like memory. you can use r0 to r7. by default all values in registers are immediate values but if you would like a register to be interperted as a address simply do R0: this does not support multiple memorgy segments though, only current.

 # Functions
 to set up a small bit of code to run on a function call do